 At the end of the research season all sections will be compiled into one final document and editing will begin in order to complete a clear and concise resource.

-1. Contribute in the development of a Global Treks interactive guide and webapp.
+1. Contribute in the development of a Global Treks digital book with interactive maps.